bhk0216/final_project_proposal/final_report.md

 categories of heart disease status (0 and 1), providing insight into potential differences between the groups across the regions.

+Key findings emerged from the exploratory data analysis:

+- T depression and maximum heart rate exhibit consistent trends across regions, with clear separation between heart disease statuses, making them strong predictors.
+- Resting blood pressure shows significant overlap between groups in all regions, reducing its standalone predictive power.
+- Age is a strong predictor in some regions (Cleveland, Hungary) but weaker in others (Long Beach, Switzerland).

+Building on these insights, regression analysis was conducted to further investigate the relationships between the diagnostic attributes and heart disease status.

+## Discrete Variables

 # Additional Analysis

 # Discussion